pointybeard/symphony-section-builder/README.md

 ## Installation

+This libary can be used standalone or as part of SymphonyCMS (including extensions) install.

+### Standalone

+Clone desired version from the GitHub repository with `git clone https://github.com/pointybeard/symphony-section-builder.git` then run `composer update` within that folder.
+Note, this will install dev library `symphonycms/symphony-2`.

+### Using Composer

-This library is installed via [Composer](http://getcomposer.org/).
-To install, use `composer require pointybeard/symphony-section-builder` or add `"pointybeard/pointybeard/symphony-section-builder": "~0.1"` to your `composer.json` file.
+To install via [Composer](http://getcomposer.org/), use `composer require pointybeard/symphony-section-builder` or add `"pointybeard/pointybeard/symphony-section-builder": "~0.1"` to your `composer.json` file.

-And run composer to update your dependencies:
+And run composer to update your dependencies, for example:

     $ curl -s http://getcomposer.org/installer | php
     $ php composer.phar update

+Note that this method will NOT install any dev libraries, specifically `symphonycms/symphony-2`.
+Generally this is the desired behaviour, however, should the core SymphonyCMS library not get included anywhere via composer (e.g. Section Builder is being used as part of a library that doesn't already include SymphonyCMS), be use to use the `--dev` flag (e.g. `composer update --dev`) to ensure `symphonycms/symphony-2` is also installed.

 ## Usage